Orion-Crypto/Saturn-V2-Integration/README.md

 Input the API Key as well as the NFT Id, click "Upgrade NFT" and you will be asked to sign an upgrade transaction!
 Congrats we have minted and upgraded an NFT!

 The graphQL mutations that allow for minting the NFTs are the same for updating the NFTs to allow for composable transactions.
 This code is copy and pastable from the integration library so you can customize any type of minting logic you like.

+You can even create complex gamification and crafting systems by combing Token Project and NFT Project transactions together with the APIs!

 ## API Documentation